 It is not recommended that you directly type in long answers.
 Rather, compose your answers elsewhere, and paste them into the ERCAP text boxes.

-Note for Internet Explorer users: some Explorer browsers interpret a carriage return (the Enter or Return key) in the short text boxes (the text boxes without a scroll bar) as a Save: if you enter a carriage control in a short text box it is as though you had clicked the Save button.
-Also note that you can use the Tab key to jump to the next text box.
+Note for Microsoft Internet Explorer (IE) users: some IE browsers interpret a carriage return (the Enter or Return key) in the short text boxes (the text boxes without a scroll bar) as a Save.
+If you enter a carriage control in a short text box, it is as though you have clicked the Save button.
+Also, note that you can use the Tab key to jump to the next text box.

 ERCAP error messages